balamuru/product-rules/Questions.md

 **Implement a simple map based object storage rather than DB to keep things simple (may change later)**
 2. What is input format
 **Assume hard-coded programmatic input for demo purposes (may change later)**
+3. What types of logic are supported to chain the conditions within a rule **For sinplicities sake, assume only AND (&&) logic is supported - in a flat logic chain i.e. no nesting** **Since the critieria is to aggregate   rule score based on number of conditions satisfied, AND is implicitly specified i.e. OR makes no sense if we are aggregatign score as a single OR satisfied condition will cause thee fired rule to be satisfied**
-3. Are the attributes fixed + statically defined i.e name, type, color, cost, weight or are they freeform i.e. a set of key / value pairs
+4. Are the attributes fixed + statically defined i.e name, type, color, cost, weight or are they freeform i.e. a set of key / value pairs
 **Set of key / value pairs**
-4. Rules criteria - description is a bit ambiguous
+5. Rules criteria - description is a bit ambiguous
    a.
 Does the purchasing company specify **multiple rules per product** (each rule can contain multiple conditions) or
    b. just **a single rule per product (that can contain multiple conditions)**	.
    c.
 Are there **different rules for different products** ?
 **Yes - multiple rules per product**
 **Yes - different products can have different rules**
-5. Are **all** the attributes expected to be present i.e. does each product have a name, type, color, cost, weight **No - some attributes may be missing**
+6. Are **all** the attributes expected to be present i.e. does each product have a name, type, color, cost, weight **No - some attributes may be missing**
 **In case an attribute is missing and it is checked against as part of a rule / condition, it will be scored as 0)**
-6. Is quantity a Product attribute or is something defined by the purchasing company (i.e. does it refer to available inventory quantity or desired purchase quantity )?
+7. Is quantity a Product attribute or is something defined by the purchasing company (i.e. does it refer to available inventory quantity or desired purchase quantity )?
    a. **I assume it refers to available inventory quantity (a Product attribute)**
    b. also see 1, 2 i.e. is this a mandatory Product attribute or what ?
 **Assume it is an attribute and will always be present**
-7. Re.
+8. Re.
 "Filter the potential products to just those that pass a given threshold (assume 50% as the cutoff)" .
    a.
 What is this cutoff - does it refer to the number of rules that pass completely or something else - so far, we were asked to check for conditions in a rule
    1. **TBD**
    b.
 What if a product has several (multi-condition) rules and one rule passes more than 50 % conditions while the other passes 0 % conditions.
 Please clarify behavior - as I'm not clear on how many rules a product can have.
-   2. **TBD**
+   2. **Assume we calculate total conditions across all rules eg if rule 1 satisfies 10/12 conditions but rule 2 satisfies 1/3 conditions, overall 12/15 conditions are still satisfied (> 50 %) so the product passes the 50 % filter**
-8. Can you **explain a sample calculation**.
+9. Can you **explain a sample calculation**.
 This might help clarify a lot of the above questions ?
 I've  performed a demo calculation -  any corrections will help clear any uncertainties / incorrect assumptions
 **In progress**
 eg
 ```